-D. In general, the Investment Company will inform the investors directly.
-In cases where it is required by law, publications will additionally be made in at least one Luxembourg newspaper and, if applicable, in the Trade and Companies Register (RESA).
+- (iii) the administration agreement and (iv) the fund management agreement. - D. Important information will be disclosed to the investors on the website of the Management Company www.dws.com/fundinformation.
+If required in certain distribution countries, publications will also be made in a newspaper or in other means of publication required by law.
+In cases where it is required by law in the Grand Duchy of Luxembourg, publications will additionally be made in at least one Luxembourg newspaper and, if applicable, in the Trade and Companies Register (RESA).

-18. Incorporation, fiscal year, term
+17. Incorporation, fiscal year, term